 Couldn’t have said it better myself.
 One major benefit for me: I can still be a tour guide without having to travel as much.
-Much of the content of my guided walks previously developed for Buenos Aires can be purchased here (main page).
-Many former tour members suggested I write a book & with Jeff’s technical knowledge, together we can make that content available for everyone.
+The content of my Buenos Aires guided walks can be purchased on this blog’s main page.
+Many former tour members suggested I write a book & with Jeff’s technical knowledge, we can make that content available for everyone.

 Naturally, our first app is a guided visit of Recoleta Cemetery.
-Blogging about the cemetery since 2007 at AfterLife, there are very few people who have done as much research on the site as I have, so it seemed like a logical first choice.
+Blogging about the cemetery since 2007 at AfterLife, there are few people who have done as much research as I have, so it seemed a logical first choice.
 Our second release —scheduled for next month— will be a map-based app of what we consider over 60 of the best domes in Buenos Aires.
 Later we’ll focus on other historic & architectural walks in the city.

 But that’s not all… after we’ve covered Buenos Aires, we’ll begin developing apps for European destinations.
-In March 2012, Darío & I will temporarily move to Lisboa until June during which time he’ll continue Ph.D. studies & I’ll begin researching for future releases.
+Next year, Darío & I will temporarily move to Lisboa from May to June during which time he’ll continue Ph.D. studies & I’ll begin researching for future releases.
 Spending a large portion of the past 12 years guiding in both countries, this also seems like the next logical step to increase our product base & deliver the same high-quality content: great photos, unique insight & an in-depth look at each destination.

 As they say in Argentina: “Estoy chocho”… I’m exciterated 🙂